-I can’t begin to tell you how happy I was when I happened upon a 5 Guys Burger restaurant in Covent Garden last time I was in London.
+I can’t begin to tell you how happy I was when I saw that 5 Guys Burger had opened in the UK.
 I hadn’t had a 5 Guys burger for at least five years.

-Over the past few weeks I have been writing copycat recipes of some of my favourite American burgers and no burger series would be complete without a 5 Guys burger.
+Over the past few weeks I have been writing copycat recipes of some of my favourite American burgers and no burger series would be complete without a 5 Guys burger recipe.

 I’m telling you, they are melt in the mouth gorgeous.

-So today I made a 5 Guys style burger.
 Believe me, it is just as good as the real thing.
 I even used my own homemade burger buns right out of the oven.
-How’s that for fresh!
+How’s that for fresh!?

 5 Guys don’t season their burgers with salt and pepper.
-At least not that I could notice.
+At least not that I noticed.
 Instead they use the finest quality ground beef and let the beef do the talking.

 Just like other popular burgers from famous restaurants, 5 Guys have a precise way of stacking their ingredients.
 The idea is to ensure you get a nice dose of each flavour in every bite.

 Here I have used 28 day aged ground chuck and skirt steak, 80% meat and 20% fat.
 If you can have your butcher grind the meat for you it will be better than anything you can get at a supermarket.